bbauska/meta-react-basics/README.md

 They behave very similar in React to traditional functions, and classes in JavaScript.

-Don\'t worry about class components for now.
+Don&apos;t worry about class components for now.

-You\'ll learn more about them later.
+You&apos;ll learn more about them later.

-Instead, let\'s just focus on functional components, which act like a JavaScript function.
+Instead, let&apos;s just focus on functional components, which act like a JavaScript function.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->